Kadalai paruppu payasam | chana dal kheer

 How to make kadalai paruppu payasam

-• After ghee turns hot add cashew and sautés till they turn brown
+• After the ghee turns hot, add the cashews and sautés till they turn brown

 • Add raisins and sauté till they are roasted